Sleep soundly with SleepyCat

 The exact ways in which sleep affects your immune system

 Sleep and immunity don’t make for strange bedfellows.
-They actually make for good ones.
+They make for good ones.
 Let’s see exactly how sleep helps your immune function.

 Sleep’s role in your innate and adaptive immunity